-Individuals who have worked two years in a particular health field or trade or industry can apply for recommendation by Madonna College to the State Department of Education for a Temporary Vocational Authorization, valid for teaching in a State-reimbursed vocational classroom, provided that they have also completed a Bachelor's degree program and have a major or minor in the health, trade, or industry area.
+Individuals who have worked two years in a particular health field or trade or industry can apply for recommendation by Madonna College to the State Department of Education for a Temporary Vocational Authorization, valid for teaching in a State-reimbursed vocational classrooms, provided that they have also completed a Bachelor's degree program, have a major in the health, trade, or industry area, and have two years of vocational work experience.
 In order to be recommended, the student must complete 12 s.h. of course work at Madonna College.

-In order to be recommended for a secondary provisional teaching certificate with a vocational endorsement, the student must have two or more years of occupational experience, complete the teacher education program and requirements for the Bachelor's degree.
+In order to be recommended for a secondary provisional teaching certificate with a vocational endorsement, the student must meet the above requirements, and complete an academic minor, the Teacher Education Program, and general education requirements for the Bachelor's degree.

-Bishop Moses B. Anderson, S.S.E., (1984), Auxiliary Bishop of Detroit - West Region

-Sister Mary Avila Labiak, CSSF, (1969), Treasurer, Presentation Province

-Mother Mary Cynthia Strzalkowski, CSSF, (1977), Superior, Presentation Province

-Sister Mary Dennis Glonek, CSSF, (1977), Councilor Presentation Province

-Sister Mary DeSales Herman, CSSF, (1979), Principal, Ladywood High School

-Aline DeSerrano (1984), Chairman of the Board, Cold Heading Company

-Angelo J. DiPonio (1979), Owner and President, Greenfield Construction Company

-Sister Mary Francilene Van de Vyver, CSSF, (1976), President, Madonna College, ex officio

-Michael A. Gaskin (1981), President, Taylor & Gaskin, Inc., Chairman of the Board

-Richard J. Hayward (1980), President, R.J.
-Hayward Company

-James A. Herrington (1979), President, Lapeer Manufacturing Company
+146 VOCATIONAL AUTHORIZATION ENDORSEMENT

+BOARD OF TRUSTEES

+- Sister Mary Alfonsa Van Overberghe, CSSF, (1982), Councilor, Presentation Province - Bishop Moses B. Anderson, S.S.E., (1984), Auxiliary Bishop of Detroit West Region - Sister Mary Avila Labiak, CSSF, (1969), Treasurer, Presentation Province - Andrew R. Brodhun (1978-84, 1985), Chairman, Corporate Banking Services, Michigan National Corporation - Mother Mary Cynthia Strzalkowski, CSSF, (1977), Superior, Presentation Province - Sister Mary Dennis Glonek, CSSF, (1977), Councilor, Presentation Province - Sister Mary Francilene Van de Vyver, CSSF, (1976), President, Madonna College, ex officio - Michael A. Gaskin (1981), President, Taylor & Gaskin, Inc., Chairman of the Board - E. Daniel Grady (1985), Vice President, Personnel and Support Services, Michigan Bell - James A. Herrington (1979, 1986), President, Lapeer Manufacturing Company